 I also spend some time in the development of innovations in teaching.
-I focus in real world applications of teaching metodologies that have been shown to be effective.
-I believe that university teachers should focus on real world innovations, leaving basic level pedagogical reseach to specialists.
+I focus in real world applications of teaching methodologies that have been shown to be effective.
+I believe that university teachers should focus on real world innovations, leaving basic level pedagogical research to specialists.

 Some examples of teaching Innovations implemented during the last few years.

 Our goal is to study the use of an automatic assessment tool –CodeRunner– in introductory programming courses.
 These tools assess exercises automatically and provide feedback to students.